tradingstrategy-ai/trading-strategy/README.md

 # Example and getting started

-See [the Getting Started notebook](https://tradingstrategy.ai/docs/programming/examples/getting-started.html) and the rest of the [documentation](https://tradingstrategy.ai/docs/).
+See [the Getting Started notebook](https://tradingstrategy.ai/docs/programming/examples/getting-started.html) and the rest of the [Trading Strategy documentation](https://tradingstrategy.ai/docs/).

 ## Prerequisites